Talkalotta/TKLTA_Core_100/README.md

 # TKLTA Core 100

-Kindly find the key for currently available languages and their TKLTA language codes here: https://www.talkalotta.com/languages
+Kindly find the key for languages with currently available datasets and their TKLTA language codes here: https://www.talkalotta.com/languages

 ---